hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * Check stationary and residual normality
 * Plot ACF, PACF
   * If you will use AR, MA, ARMA need to convert to stationary then plot to decide orders
-  * If you use ARIMA, SARIMA, need to plot after differencing the original ts (and it's stationary after differencing) to decide other orders
+  * If you use ARIMA, SARIMA, need to plot after differencing the original ts with d-order (and it's stationary after differencing) to decide other orders, p, q, m
 * If ACF, PACF cannot help decide orders, try grid search and choose the option with minimized AIC
   * The orders should not be too large, otherwise may lead to overcomplexed model and overfitting.
 We should be skeptical if d >= 2, p, q >=5
   * [There is a method in R for automated model selection][37] `auto.arima`
-    * It combines unit root tests, minimisation of the AICc and MLE to obtain an ARIMA model.
+    * It combines unit root tests, minimizing AIC and MLE to obtain an ARIMA model
     * Check all the params here: https://www.rdocumentation.org/packages/forecast/versions/8.13/topics/auto.arima
       * Also supports seasonal model
 * Check fitted model's residual normality to further valid the model, [check the bottom of the example here][16]